mpc-msri/EzPC/Athos/README.md

 This folder contains code for Athos - an end-to-end compiler from TensorFlow to a variety of secure computation protocols.

 # Requirements/Setup
 Below we list the packages required to get Athos up and running.
 We only mention the packages on which the system has been tested thus far.
-We will update this in due time with more information on requirements.
+This will be updated in due time with more information on requirements.
 - axel: download manager used to download pre-trained models `sudo apt-get install axel`.
 - python3.6
 - TensorFlow 1.11